 In our last article, we discussed the importance of cash flow management for small and mid-size businesses.
-So now that you know why it is so important to monitor and analyze your cash inflows and outflows, we thought we would also provide a few quick tips and strategies to help improve your company’s cash flow.
+Now, you know why it’s important to monitor and analyze your cash inflows and outflows.
+We thought you would also like a few quick tips to help improve your company’s cash flow.

-Below are 10 tips that can help you better manage and increase cash flow for your business:
+Below are ten tips that can help you better manage and increase cash flow for your business:

 1. Anticipate Future Cash Needs

 Keeping timely and accurate accounting records for your business allows you to build a forecast based on historical results.
 This forecast will enable you to be prepared for historically difficult periods or seasonal trends.